Demon000/tilad/README.md

 #### ResourceLoader.get(name, op)

-Returns the resource with name `name`.
+Returns the content of the resource with name `name`.

 `op` can include options for how to return the result.